robthompson16/support-for-early-career-teachers/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-5-ect-theory.md

 {details}
 Video transcript.

 If there is one thing which I used constantly with all of my learners when I was teaching it was scaffolds.
 Now these could range from structured frameworks for accessing and for exploring written text to a mind map for ideas which are to be developed into a body of text.
-Scaffolds don't make the content easier, they create access to that content and help pupils, particularly those with literacy difficulties, to demonstrate the richness of their answers on paper.
+Scaffolds don’t make the content easier, they create access to that content and help pupils, particularly those with literacy difficulties, to demonstrate the richness of their answers on paper.

 It is important to consider the idea of cognitive load when focusing on the purpose of a scaffold.
 Cognitive load theory by Sweller (1988) is a way of thinking about the total amount of information which a person is dealing with and processing at any time.
 For example, if you have a learner that finds reading text difficult but the objective of that lesson is to comprehend that text, a learner’s cognitive load may be taken up with the process of reading, decoding the words, the speed of reading, the length of the text, the familiarity of the text or the stress of doing something which they perceive as a challenge rather than the set task of comprehending.

 This is where scaffolding comes in.
 That same learner, if they are aware of some of the complex vocabulary that they will be reading in that text, if they have been given some guidance on how to scan a text and read it for meaning or signposted to the areas of text which they need to read closely, or if they have been modelled how to read through that text and identify the areas by highlighting parts of the text to aid comprehension later in the lesson.
-Everything I've just described could be a scaffold, none of them make the content any easier but the process of reading has become easier and thus the working memory load has more capacity for the teaching material.
+Everything I’ve just described could be a scaffold, none of them make the content any easier but the process of reading has become easier and thus the working memory load has more capacity for the teaching material.

 Another example of a good scaffold to use and one which I have recommended several times to the schools that I work with is a task planner.
 This really helps those learners with literacy difficulties but also those that struggle with organization as it allows them to make sense of what they need to do.
-It also enables them to tick off what they've achieved in the lesson and for you, as a teacher, to see whether they are ready to move on from a scaffold.
+It also enables them to tick off what they’ve achieved in the lesson and for you, as a teacher, to see whether they are ready to move on from a scaffold.

 This is an example of making the implicit explicit through the use of concrete examples.
 Sharing those planning techniques that we may take for granted as teachers.
-The Education Endowment Foundation in their 'Metacognition and self-regulated learning' resource make reference to research supporting the idea that those learners who find learning difficult do not use these kinds of scaffolds and strategies inherently as some more successful learners do.
-Teaching those learners these kinds of strategies is not giving them an advantage, it's equipping them with useful strategies they can continue to use in their learning.
+The Education Endowment Foundation in their ‘Metacognition and self-regulated learning’ resource make reference to research supporting the idea that those learners who find learning difficult do not use these kinds of scaffolds and strategies inherently as some more successful learners do.
+Teaching those learners these kinds of strategies is not giving them an advantage, it’s equipping them with useful strategies they can continue to use in their learning.

 Let me finish off by giving you some examples of strategies for planning, drafting and editing.